Blackstone Infrastructure Partners was established under an agreement calling for Saudi Arabia's Public Investment Fund to commit up to $20bn

 Carrix’s main subsidiary SSA Marine, founded in 1949, operates dozens of facilities in the U.S., Canada and Latin America, as well as overseas, including the Caribbean, Africa and Asia.

 Blackstone’s fund amassed about $7 billion by the end of 2018, company co-founder Stephen Schwarzman said on an earnings call in January.
 That’s up from the $5 billion that Bloomberg reported it has raised at the end of June, indicating the fund had added roughly $1 billion of external capital during the year’s second half.

 The infrastructure fund has “significant firepower to pursue large, unique transactions,” Schwarzman said in January.
 After agreeing that month to take control of Tallgrass Energy LP, it expected to announce a transportation deal “in a few months,” he said.

 “Together, these two investments should provide additional momentum for a business we believe will ultimately become one of the largest infrastructure platforms in the world,” he said at the time.
-It’s unclear whether he might have been referring to a potential investment in Carrix.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+It’s unclear whether he might have been referring to a potential investment in Carrix.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.